 PROFESSIONAL PROFILE

 I am a political philosopher working at the intersection of contemporary political philosophy, philosophy and public policy, and philosophy of law.
-My research and publications are primarily concerned with privacy and democracy, although I have also done some research on sexual and racial equality, and on intellectual property and the ethics of patenting human genes.
+My research and publications are primarily concerned with privacy and democracy, although I have also published articles on sexual and racial equality, on intellectual property and the ethics of patenting human genes and am editing New Frontiers in the Philosophy of Intellectual Property for Cambridge University Press.

 I became interested in privacy because of feminist criticisms of the public/private distinction.
 My doctoral thesis, at MIT, was an attempt to show how one might justify legal rights to privacy, philosophically, without justifying sexual inequality.
-Since then, I have published on privacy and sexual equality, privacy and democracy and on privacy and security, and am finishing a short book, On Privacy, which will be part of Routledge’s Thinking in Action series.
+Since then, I have published on privacy and sexual equality, privacy and democracy and on privacy and security, and have finished a short book, On Privacy, which is published as part of Routledge’s Thinking in Action series.

 My research on privacy has shaped my work in democratic theory and my particular interest in the ethics of voting.
 Political philosophers and democratic theorists have paid relatively little attention to the ethics of voting.
 My research on the secret ballot, compulsory and judicial review, I hope, will alter that neglect.
 It shows how various are the considerations on which people may legitimately vote; the close connection between democratic rights to participate and to abstain; and the variety of devices, other than elections, which make democratic government possible.